Dow tumbles on recession fears. So much for a Santa Claus rally - KESQ

 By Paul R. La Monica, CNN

-Christmas is just ten days away, and investors are still hoping for a Santa Claus rally.
-There has been little holiday cheer on Wall Street so far this month.
+Christmas is just 10 days away, and investors hoping for a Santa Claus rally have found little holiday cheer on Wall Street this month — especially Thursday.

+The Dow plummeted nearly 765 points, or 2.3%, Thursday, and it is down 4% in December following solid gains the previous two months.
+Verizon was the only one of the 30 Dow stocks in positive territory.

 Stocks were sliding Thursday as investors continued to fret about the latest economic forecasts from the Federal Reserve.
-The Fed raised rates by “just” a half of a percentage point Wednesday, as expected.
-The Bank of England and European Central Bank followed suit Thursday morning with half-point hikes of their own.
+The Fed raised rates by “just” half a point Wednesday, as expected.
+The Bank of England and the European Central Bank followed suit Thursday morning with half-point hikes of their own.

-It didn’t help that the government also reported a much bigger drop in retail sales for November than expected on Thursday.
+It didn’t help that the Commerce Department reported a much bigger drop in retail sales for November than expected, on Thursday.
 All of this has led some to worry about the dreaded stagflation scenario of stagnant growth and persistent inflation.
+Stocks could be in for a rough stretch as a result.

+“This is not a buy-the-dip day.
+2022 has not been a buy-the-dip year. if you have done so, you have lost money,” said Judith Lu, CEO of Blue Zone Wealth Advisors.
+“Inflation is way too high and the Fed has this monstrous job trying to get a handle on it.”

+Lu said she thinks stocks are overvalued right now, given that analysts are only expecting earnings to grow about 5% in 2023.
+Those projections are probably “wishful thinking” and “too ambitious,” she added.

-Investors are worried that the Fed (and perhaps other global central banks) will continue to act too even though there is evidence that consumers are starting to feel a one-two punch from higher prices and higher interest rates…even though the labor market remains on solid footing.
-Weekly jobless claims just hit their lowest level since September.
+Investors are worried that the Fed (and perhaps other global central banks) will also continue to act, even though there is already evidence that consumers are starting to feel a one-two punch from higher prices and higher interest rates.
+For its part, the labor market remains on solid footing: Weekly jobless claims just hit their lowest level since September.

 “This year’s Black Friday sales clearly did not live up to expectations,” they added.